tdslaine/install_pulse_node/README.md

 ## AIO Interactive Setup
 Pulse-Chain Unleashed: Experience the Harmony of Effortless Innovation and Peace of Mind with this interactive setup script

+####  Donations: I am currently validating on testnet only and am hoping to expand my validator node to the mainnet as well.
+Donations are appreciated and will help cover the costs of running and maintaining the validator node as well as to reach the 32M PLS staking requirement for my Mainnet Validator.
+If you're interested in contributing, you can make a donation.
+Thank you for your support!

+(PRC20) : `0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA`

 ## Installing and Running a Pulsechain Node/Validator + Prometheus/Grafana Monitoring

 <small>This setup is split into three parts to provide greater flexibility for users based on their needs.